 If you are a weather expert or have been in the unfortunate position of having personally experienced the destructive power of a hurricane, you will know just how dangerous this assumption is.

 This may actually be the most dangerous time to leave the safety of the location you were sheltering it.
 To best understand it, we need to take a look at the structure and characteristics of a hurricane.

 As the picture above shows, a hurricane has a circular/oval shape.
 The low-pressure system in the center is called the eye of the hurricane, which is normally a calm area with clear skies.
 (And therein lies the danger).
 The dense clouds surrounding the eye (called the eyewall) contains the strongest winds and heaviest rainfall.

-From there the storm forms the typical bands of clouds spiraling out from the center in the shape so characteristic of a hurricane.
-(As previously mentioned, the winds in a hurricane rotate counterclockwise in the Northern Hemisphere, and clockwise in the Southern Hemisphere.)
+From there, the storm forms the typical bands of clouds spiraling out from the center in the shape that is so characteristic of a hurricane.
+(As previously mentioned, the winds in a hurricane rotate counterclockwise in the Northern Hemisphere and clockwise in the Southern Hemisphere.)